Mental Health Africa

 What If Every Suicide in Africa Could Be Prevented?

-Although Africa is the world’s largest and second most populous continent, research on suicide in Africa is limited by a lack of systematic data collection.
+By Chinasa Lovlyn Nwachukwu Although Africa is the world’s largest and second most populous continent, research on suicide in Africa is limited by a lack of systematic data collection.
 Suicide is the act of intentionally causing one’s own death.
 Suicide and suicide attempts cause serious emotional, physical, and economic impacts.
-But, the good news is that suicide is preventable
+But, the good news is

 What If Every Suicide in Africa Could Be Prevented?
 Read More »